|Number of Traditional Undergraduates||1,071|

 If applicable, in which athletic Division and Conference does your institution compete?
 (Please specify NCAA, NAIA, etc. as well as Division Level.)
 What athletic teams are offered for men and women?

-The football program (only) is also a member of both the Sun Conference and Mid-South Conference.
+The football program (only) is also a member of the Mid-South Conference.

 How do you help develop the mind, body, and soul of student-athletes?

 Intentional integration of the Catholic faith through coaches implementing a virtue based program with their respected teams and weekly Bible studies, Adoration and Rosary lead by Varsity Catholic.